benibenj/vscode-pythonCpp/readme.md

 ```

+## What the debugger does

+When you start PythonCpp Debug it launches a Python debugger and attaches a C++ debugger to it by using the processId of the python debugger.
+As soon as both debuggers are attached the PythonCpp debugger terminates.

 ## Additional infromation
+* Make sure the shared object files (.so/.dll) you are loading your functions from are compiled with `debug info`.

-Between consecutive breakpoints where one is located in python and the other in the C++ code, only the 'continue' button will work correctly.
+* Between consecutive `breakpoints` where one is located in python and the other in the C++ code, only the 'continue' button will work correctly.
-Additionally, the reset button isn't supported due to the Python debugger changing its processId after a restart.
+* Additionally, the `restart button` isn't supported due to the Python debugger changing its processId after a restart.